Adin, California

-Adin (formerly, Adinville and Aidenville) is a census-designated place in Modoc County, California.
+Adin (formerly, Adinville and Aidenville) is a census-designated place in Modoc County, California, United States.
 It is located 29 mi southwest of Alturas, at an elevation of 4203 ft.
 Its population is 205 as of the 2020 census, down from 272 from the 2010 census.

 Each summer, the town hosts the annual Golden State Star Party, a gathering of amateur and professional astronomers from California and parts of the United States.

 History

 Adin, the first town in Modoc County west of the Warner Mountains, was founded in 1869 by Adin McDowell as the supply point for the mining town of Hayden in northern Lassen County, and was named for him in 1870.
 The Aidenville post office opened in 1871, and changed its name to Adin in 1876.

 A 1913 book described Adin as having a population of 200, and as the chief town of the Big Valley.
 It became a sawmill town in the mid-1930s when the Edgerton Brothers Mill moved into town, from the Adin Mountains.

 The town suffered devastating fires in 1904, 1915, 1931, and finally in 1939.
 Following the 1939 fire, the town organized a volunteer fire brigade.